boundlessgeo/qgis-connect-plugin/docs/source/usage.rst

 .. figure:: img/knowledge_tab.png

-Under each result, there is a button that informs the category of the resource.
-Clicking it will perform a different action depending on the resource type.
+Under each result, there is a button that allows performing a different action depending on the resource type.
-For lessons resources, it will download and install the lesson (you will need to `Lesson plugin <https://connect.boundlessgeo .com/docs/desktop/plugins/lessons/>`_ installed to use them).
-For other knowledge resources, like Documentation or Learning Center online content, it will open it in your default web browser.
+For lessons resources, clicking **Install** it will download and install the lesson (you will need to `Lesson plugin <https://connect.boundlessgeo .com/docs/desktop/plugins/lessons/>`_ installed to use them).
+For other knowledge resources, like Documentation or Learning Center online content, clicking **Open** will open it in your default web browser.

 .. note::